28 Cow Photos That Are Too Adorable for Words

 This cow getting up close and personal.

-Cows are not afraid to get all up in your personal space, as seen by this farm friend who wasn't afraid to get intimately acquainted with the camera.
+Cows are not afraid to get all up in your personal space, as evidenced by this farm friend, who was ready for her closeup.

 This cow and its little tongue.

-Cow tongues aren't just cute.
-They're actually also very useful, as the USDA notes as this appendage is what they use to grab leaves for sustenance.
+Cow tongues aren't just cute, they're actually also very useful!
+Per the U.S. Department of Agriculture (USDA), it's what cows use to grab leaves for sustenance.

 This smiling friend resting in the field.